oncokb/oncokb/README.md

-Repository for OncoGKB, an oncogenomics knowledgebase
+Repository for OncoGKB, an oncogenomics knowledgebase.

-Multi-tier system for annotating and classifying mutations and copy number events in cancerd copy number events in cancer
+Multi-tier system for annotating and classifying mutations and copy number events in cancer.